kabaddiPy/kabaddiPy/pypi/README.md

 </div>

-For more complicated examples, including how to visualize the data, check out the [examples](https://github.com/kabaddiPy/kabaddiPy/tree/main/examples) directory.

 ## Usage

-Here's a quick minimal example of how to get started with the Kabaddi Data Aggregator:
+Here's a quick minimal example of how to get started with the `kabaddiPy` package:

 ```python
 import kabaddiPy